Transformers: Age of Extinction: Marketing

 The first televised advertisement for Transformers: Age of Extinction aired during Super Bowl XLVIII.
 In a poll by Fandango, the spot was determined to be the most anticipated film trailer to be shown, receiving 48% of the vote in the poll.
 The first official teaser trailer was released on March 4, 2014.
 A viral marketing campaign was started for the film upon the teaser trailer's release.
 On March 30, 2014, a shortened version of the teaser trailer was aired during the season 4 finale of The Walking Dead.
 Another shortened version of the teaser trailer was aired during the 2014 MTV Movie Awards.

 Chevrolet aired a commercial at the New York International Auto Show featuring General Motors vehicles with clips from the film, along with putting them on display.

-Hasbro released an app on May 8 surrounding the film available for iOS and Android devices, allowing users to access exclusive material such as character biographies, images, and interviews with the stars, among other things.
+Hasbro released an app on May 8 surrounding the film available for iOS and Android devices, allowing users to access exclusive material such as character biographies, images, and the interviews with the stars, among other things.
 A clip featuring never-before-seen scenes from the film and an interview with Imagine Dragons aired during The Voice on May 12, 2014.

 DeNA and Hasbro teamed up to construct an official mobile video game for the film.
 The game was first announced on May 13, 2014, though, the title is still in active development.
 Also on this date, Oreo launched a marketing campaign to promote the film.
 This included a television commercial where a boy gives a wounded Optimus Prime an Oreo cookie to continue the fight.